Ashley Young: Inter Milan sign defender from Manchester United on initial six-month deal

 The 34-year-old rejected a contract extension at United after spending eight-and-a-half seasons at the club - with Young's principle decision for departing Ole Gunnar Solskjaer's squad being based on playing time.

+"Thank you for letting me be part of your story for eight-and-a-half years.

+"To the United fans, every time I walked on the pitch wearing your shirt I gave you my all.
+Thank you for your support during the highs and the lows.
+I leave as one of you, see you again in an away end soon."

-Young has made 18 appearances this season, but has only started 10 league games under Ole Gunnar Solskjaer.
+Young departs after making 18 appearances this season, but has only started 10 league games under Solskjaer.

 "Thank you for everything at Manchester United, Ashley.
 Wishing you the very best of luck," United said.